Latest revenue milestone built on high demand for business analytics to capitalize on big data

 ACQUISITIONS ADDRESS DATA MANAGEMENT, CUSTOMER INTELLIGENCE ROI

-Assetlink in Pleasanton, California, for market-leading marketing operations
+- Assetlink in Pleasanton, California, for market-leading marketing operations management technology.

 EFFECTIVE PARTNERING YIELDS RESULTS